Immigration Detention in the UK

 There are numerous categories of people who are detained under Immigration Act powers, and these categories can overlap.
 For example, new arrivals may be detained awaiting examination by an immigration officer to determine their right to entry; new arrivals who have been refused permission to enter the UK and are awaiting removal may also be detained; those who have either failed to leave the UK on expiry of their visas (so-called overstayers), have not complied with the terms of their visas, or have attained their visas by deception, may be detained; and undocumented persons found in the UK can be detained pending a decision on whether they are to be removed or pending arrangements for their removal.

 The largest category of immigration detainees is persons who have sought asylum at some stage during their immigration processes.
-In 2012, asylum detainees accounted for about 48% of the total immigration detainee population (UK Home Office Immigration Statistics 2013).
-The Government’s announcement in 2005 to process 30% of new asylum applicants through the detained fast track (DFT) system has contributed to the high numbers of asylum seekers in detention.
+In 2013, asylum detainees accounted for about 60% of the total immigration detainee population (UK Home Office 2014a).
+The Government’s announcement in 2005 that it would process 30% of new asylum applicants through the detained fast track (DFT) system has contributed to the high numbers of asylum seekers in detention.

-The policy primer on ‘Immigration Detention: Policy Challenges’ provides more context, explanation and analysis of FNPs and asylum seekers in UK immigration detention.
+The policy primer on ‘Immigration Detention: Policy Challenges’ provides more context, explanation and analysis of Foreign national offenders and asylum seekers in UK immigration detention.

 Throughout the 1990s, the Home Office rarely detained families with children.
 However, non-governmental organisations and other groups estimate the number of children detained with their families to have been up to 2,000 per annum between 2005 and 2009 (Crawley and Lester 2005, Sankey et al. 2010).
-In 2009, the House of Commons Home Affairs Committee estimated that 1,000 children were detained with their families in UK facilities, and Home Office statistics suggest that just over 400 children officially entered detention in 2010 (Home Office 2011, House of Commons Home Affairs Committee 2009) and over 100 children officially entered immigration detention in 2011 (UK Home Office 2011).
-In 2012, over 200 children entered immigration detention in the UK with the majority detained at the Cedars pre-departure accommodation facility (UK Home Office 2013).
+Home Office statistics suggest that more than 1,100 children entered detention in 2009.
+This number fell to 436 in 2010 and to 127 in 2011.
+(Home Office 2014a).
+In 2012 and 2013 the numbers increased to over 200 annually, including 228 children entering immigration detention in 2013.
+The majority were detained at the Cedars pre-departure accommodation facility (Home Office 2014).

 To deal with family cases without detaining children, on 1 March 2011 the government announced a new family returns process, having closed the family unit at Yarl’s Wood IRC in December 2010.
 The new process includes: a Family Returns Panel to consider child welfare issues in families who refuse to leave; a family conference to discuss future options and the specific option of assisted return; the opening of Cedars in September 2011; and the expansion and refurbishment of Tinsley House IRC at London Gatwick airport.
 Both Cedars and Tinsley House hold families for up to 72 hours and require a ministerial declaration for extending a family’s stay up to a week in exceptional cases.

-The Home Office generally does not publish figures on the financial costs of immigration detention.
 In answer to a 2007 request made under the Freedom of Information Act, the Home Office revealed that in 2005/6 the weekly cost per detainee ranged from £511 (Lindholme IRC) to £1,344 (Colnbrook IRC).
-The cost of detaining someone on the DFT system in the now-closed Oakington IRC was £1,620 per week (ICAR 2007).

 Evidence gaps and limitations

 It is important to recognise that any one source can be misleading in the presentation of data on immigration detention in the UK.
 For some time now, academics, journalists and activists have been requesting further information and clarification on the nature of the statistics on immigration detention released from the Home Office and the Office of National Statistics.
 The Home Office took steps to improve its dissemination of statistics in 2011.
-However, gaps and limitations in the data still persist.
+However, some gaps and limitations in the data remain.
 For example, information on the ethnic origins of the detainees is often difficult to determine.
 It is also difficult to track individual trajectories of detention, release and re-detention through the statistics because they are presented as separate numbers of occurrences.
-Additionally, it is often the case that the only means to identify FNPs in prison is by looking through individual charts.
 Such evidence gaps and limitations are important in discussions about how to access immigration detainees and provide them with services such as translation and visits.

 - Crawley, H. (2011).
 "Detention by another name?"
 Migration Pulse, Migrants Rights Network, London, updated March 21 2011.